 Another, more impressive cavern because of its variety of features, greater amount of living rock, and the number of chambers is the Cave Without a Name, 325 Kreutzberg Rd., 12 miles northeast of Boerne (tel.
 830/537-4212; www.cavewithoutaname.com).
 Hour-long tours of six large chambers are offered throughout the day.
 The chambers are well lit and display plenty of features and living rock.
 Open Memorial Day through Labor Day daily 9am to 6pm; off season daily 10am to 5pm.
 Admission $16 adults, $8 children ages 6 to 12.

 For hiking or swimming, you can visit Guadalupe River State Park (tel.
 830/438-2656; www.tpwd.state.tx.us/park/guadalup).
 It's 13 miles east of Boerne in the direction of New Braunfels.
 Take Hwy.
 46 to P.R.
 31; the turnoff is clearly marked.
 The park includes 4 miles of river frontage at a particularly attractive section of the river above Canyon Lake.
 There are a number of great swimming spots and some hiking trails that lead through some beautiful and rugged hill country.
 Keep an eye out and you might spot white-tailed deer, coyotes, armadillos, or even a rare golden-cheeked warbler.
 Camping is available (make reservations using the website).
-Often the park rangers offer a 2-hour interpretive tour of a nearby natural area (inquire ahead of time).
+On Saturdays the park rangers offer a free 2-hour interpretive tour of nearby Honey Creek State Natural Area (donations are suggested).
 The park is open daily from 8am to 10pm, and the entrance fee is $7, free for kids age 12 and under.

 The Hill Country Wine Trail